 - Modern systems are amazingly complex to develop and by the time most are built, they are already out of date

 Addressing these problems requires a low-code development platform that can:

-OutSystems was started to tackle the specific challenges organizations face when building large-scale custom solutions.
-Low-code platforms that are able to match the above capabilities have a much greater impact on the business because:
+Low-code platforms that are able to match these capabilities have a much greater impact on the business because:

 - IT departments are able to dramatically improve productivity and reduce their backlog.